WhyseRabbit/WhyseRabbit.github.io/_posts/2020-07-28-learning-online.md

 ![ROC Curve](https://whyserabbit.github.io/assets/img/roc-curve.jpg)

 *Talk about steep learning curves...*

 ![Confusion Matrix](https://whyserabbit.github.io/assets/img/con-mat.jpg)

 *The rates for False Positives and False Negatives are, relatively, extremely low.*

+### Conclusion:
+*Not every subject matter is as clear-cut as math.
+But, the longer a painter paints, the more detail and technique they learn in that time.
+The longer you practice a language, the easier it becomes.
+I believe, in general, learning makes us better, more insightful, and better able to think for ourselves.
+I encourage everyone to go out and learn a new skill that has nothing (or everything) to do with what we're learning here at **Lambda Schools**.
+I'm learning Morse Code, because why not?*